myyat/hotel-booking-system-ba/docs/user-stories.md

 so that I can confirm my booking.

 **Acceptance Criteria**
+- Given the user is on the guest details page
+  When the user submits payment
+  Then the system processes the payment securely

 - Given the user submits payment
-  When the system processes the payment
-  Then the system validates the payment details

-- Given the payment is successful
+  When the payment is processed successfully
   Then the system confirms the payment and completes the booking

-- Given the payment fails
+- Given the user submits payment
+  When the payment processing fails
   Then the system displays an error message and prompts the user to retry

-- Given the user enters invalid payment details
+- Given the user is on the guest details page
-  When the user submits payment
+  When the user enters invalid payment details
-  Then the system displays validation message
+  Then the system displays a validation message